-From biologist to paleontologist, artist to musician, Ryan Carney’s diverse background has been driven by a passion for the arts and sciences.
+From paleontologist to epidemiologist, artist to musician, Ryan Carney’s diverse background has been driven by a passion for the arts and sciences.
 As a child growing up in rural Minnesota, Ryan developed a love for the natural world around him, along with dinosaurs and animation.
 These interests led him to pursue degrees in art, biology, public health, and business from Yale, Brown, and UC Berkeley.
 Ryan has also interned at Google, led a statewide disease surveillance program in California, and fronted a punk band on Warped Tour.

 Ryan's research has been published in Nature and featured in The New York Times and popular science books, and his artwork has appeared in National Geographic Magazine.
-He is a National Geographic Explorer, and a recipient of the Emerging Explorer Award, which recognizes "uniquely gifted and inspiring scientists, conservationists, storytellers and innovators who are changing the world."
+He is a National Geographic Explorer, and recipient of the Emerging Explorer Award, which recognizes "uniquely gifted and inspiring scientists, conservationists, storytellers and innovators who are changing the world."